by Mike Groth

 “But with AI, there is no need for that because the system moves the manuscript along.
 So, I would say anywhere between a 30 and 40 percent improvement in the overall speed is possible.”

-If you missed the “How AI and Natural Language Processing Can Increase the Speed and Quality of Publishing” webinar, please click on this link to register and view on demand for free.
+If you missed the “How AI and Natural Language Processing Can Increase the Speed and Quality of Publishing” webinar, please click on this link to view the recording for free.

 Michael Groth is Director of Marketing at Cenveo Publisher Services and longtime denizen of the scholarly publishing industry.
 He can be reached at firstname.lastname@example.org.